 The aim of graduate education is to create individuals with the capacity to learn independently and the ability to define and attack new problems.
 Chemists with graduate degrees are people who can both advance the fundamental understanding of their discipline and communicate what they have learned to others.
-The goal of the Graduate Program in Chemistry at DU is to realize the full development of the talents in each of our students, and the various facets of the graduate experience have been crafted with that objective in mind.
+The goal of the Graduate Program in Chemistry at DU is to realize the full development of the talents in each of our students.
+The various facets of the graduate experience have been crafted with that objective in mind.
 The size of our graduate program in chemistry allows us to maintain an informal environment in our department that both facilitates interactions between graduate students and members of the faculty and gives careful attention to the needs and aspirations of each student.
-Email inquiries on any graduate subject may be sent to Professor Gareth Eaton, Chair of Graduate Admissions, at email@example.com.
+Email inquiries on any graduate subject may be sent to Professor Alex Huffman, Chair of Graduate Admissions, at firstname.lastname@example.org.

 An advanced degree in chemistry or biochemistry can open up many interesting and challenging opportunities in today's technological society.
-Besides seeking careers in traditional academic and industrial research environments, advanced degree holders in chemistry often go on to professional schools.
+In addition to seeking careers in traditional academic and industrial research environments, advanced degree holders in chemistry often go on to professional schools.
 This provides the possibility of exciting careers in medicine or areas that combine science with law, business, or public policy.
-You may inquire/apply online for any of our three graduate degrees or review the departmental admissions requirements for the department of Chemistry and Biochemistry.
+You may inquire/apply online for any of our three graduate degrees or review the departmental admissions requirements for the Department of Chemistry and Biochemistry.

 Most graduate students in the Department of Chemistry and Biochemistry are provided financial support as teaching assistants or research assistants.
 Both positions provide a full tuition waiver, health insurance, and a stipend.

 The Department of Chemistry and Biochemistry at the University of Denver offers a variety of options to suit the needs of each student with the following degrees: